Kaleidophon/deep-significance/README_RAW.md

 To help mitigate this problem, this package supplies fully-tested re-implementations of useful functions for significance
 testing:
-* Statistical Significane tests such as Almost Stochastic Order (Dror et al., 2019), bootstrap (Efron & Tibshirani, 1994) and permutation-randomization (Noreen, 1989).
+* Statistical Significance tests such as Almost Stochastic Order (Dror et al., 2019), bootstrap (Efron & Tibshirani, 1994) and permutation-randomization (Noreen, 1989).
 * Bonferroni correction methods for multiplicity in datasets (Bonferroni, 1936).